Oakham School: Upper school

 Oakham offers both the International Baccalaureate (IB) and AS/A2 levels.

 AS/A2 levels

 Most students take four subjects at AS Level and continue to A2 level in at least three of those subjects.

 International Baccalaureate (IB)

 In the upper school, all students take six subjects.

 In 2019, 49.34% of pupils scored A*-A for their A-Levels examination, whereas 51.88% scored A*-A for their GCSEs.
 The average IB score for students in 2019 was 36.7.

-Houses

-Oakham School has a total of 16 houses; 2 in the upper school (1 for boys and 1 for girls), 10 in the middle school (5 boys houses, 5 girls; 4 full boarding, 2 flexi-boarding, 4 day) and 4 in the lower school (Jerwoods) (2 boys, 2 girls).

-Upper school

-There are two houses for the seventh form, School House for boys and Round House for girls.
-Both are in Chapel Close.

 Sport

 Oakham offers a range of sports to its pupils; main sports for boys are rugby (Daily Mail champions twice), hockey, cricket and athletics, and for girls are hockey, netball, tennis and athletics.
 The school has won the Ashburton Shield in shooting on three occasions.
 OO RSF Shouler won the Queens Prize at the imperial meeting in 2021 Sovereign's Prize.

 The school offers, both the Combined Cadet Force and The Duke of Edinburgh's Award; in the latter it has gained awards at the three levels of bronze, silver and gold.
 In November 2000 the Duke of Edinburgh came to the school to present the 1000th Gold Award.

 Oakham have won the National Schools cup final in rugby three times, 2002, 2003, and 2023.

 Prior to 2003 Leicestershire County Cricket Club occasionally played games on the school grounds.